Benjamin Hall, 1st Baron Llanover: Member of Parliament for Monmouth Boroughs and Marylebone

 In 1830 he entered politics, standing for election to the Monmouth Boroughs seat in Parliament.
 In so doing he took on the powerful and conservative Somerset family, headed by the Duke of Beaufort, which had since the time of Henry the VIII dominated Monmouthshire politics and controlled the seat in the House of Commons.
 At the time Monmouth Boroughs was held by the Marquis of Worcester, son and heir to the Duke.
 In the General Election of April–June 1831 Hall took the seat from Lord Worcester.
 His platform was pro-reform against a sitting MP who had publicly announced his opposition to the Reform Bill which Hall, in his first actions in the House of Commons, supported during its first and second readings in June and July 1831.
 However, Lord Worcester disputed the loss of his seat on the grounds of wrongful appointment of new burgesses in Newport who had voted in the election and, following an investigation by a committee of the House, he was reinstated as MP for Monmouth in July 1831, with Hall losing his seat.

-In the election of December of 1832 he again contested the Borough of Monmouth against Lord Worcester whom he once more defeated.
+In the election of December 1832 he again contested the Borough of Monmouth against Lord Worcester whom he once more defeated.
 He was reelected in January 1835, this time surviving another petition contesting the validity of his support.
 For the election of 1837 he switched his seat to the Marylebone constituency in London which he continued to represent until his elevation to the peerage in 1857.

 As an MP Hall was a noted reformer focusing particularly on social issues and reform of the church and local government.
-He was also an early opponent of the death penalty and in his first years in Parliament supported the passing of the Slavery Abolition Act of 1833.
+He was also an early opponent of the death penalty and in his first years in Parliament supported the passing of the Slavery Abolition Act 1833.